isomerpages/govtech-stp/_border-health-control-measures/01a-before-arriving.md

 Upon arrival, these travellers are also obligated to serve a 14-day Stay-Home Notice (SHN) at the dedicated SHN facilities and take another COVID-19 PCR test before completing their SHN.

 ### 4. Application for opting out of Dedicated Stay-Home Notice (SHN) Facility
-Travellers from Fiji, Finland, Japan, Republic of Korea, Sri Lanka, Thailand and Turkey may opt out of dedicated SHN facilities and serve their 14-day SHN at their place of residence, if they fulfil the following criteria:
+Travellers from Fiji, Finland, Republic of Korea, Sri Lanka, Thailand and Turkey may opt out of dedicated SHN facilities and serve their 14-day SHN at their place of residence, if they fulfil the following criteria:

 - Travelled to no other country than above-mentioned countries, in the last consecutive 14 days prior to entry; and
 - Are occupying their place of residence (i.e. residential address) alone, or only with household members who are also persons serving SHN with the same travel history and duration of SHN.